Producer-Side Experiments Based on Counterfactual Interleaving Designs for Online Recommender Systems: Existing Methods for Designing Producer-Side Experiments

 \subsection{Counterfactual Interleaving Design}

-In this paper, we will use the \textit{counterfactual interleaving design} to refer to the design of producer-side experiments based on merging or interleaving counterfactual rankings.
-It is important to distinguish it from the traditional interleaving designs \citep{radlinski_interleaving_2013, netflix_interleaving_2017, airbnb_interleaving_2022} for consumer-side experiments which are not based on merging the counterfactual rankings.
+In this paper, we will use the \textit{counterfactual interleaving design} to refer to the design of producer-side experiments based on merging (or interleaving) different counterfactual rankings.
+It is important to distinguish it from the traditional interleaving designs \citep{radlinski_interleaving_2013, netflix_interleaving_2017, airbnb_interleaving_2022} for consumer-side experiments which are not based on the counterfactual rankings.

 \cite{facebook_2020} from the Facebook Marketplace proposed counterfactual interleaving designs which only randomly label a small percent (e.g., 1\%) of producers as the control and treatment groups to minimize the chances of having merging conflicts and avoid the challenges in resolving merging conflicts in $\ranker_*$.
-Items from the rest of the producers would still be ranked and shown in the recommender, but their metrics would not be included in the experiment.
+The rest of the producers would still be shown in the recommender, but their metrics would not be included in the experiment analysis.
 This approach can be summarized as follows:

 Step 1: Generate counterfactual rankings $\ranker_0$ and $\ranker_1$ as if the control or treatment model is ramped to 100\% of producers.

 Step 2: Merge $\ranker_0$ and $\ranker_1$ into the SUTVA ranker $\ranker_*$: \begin{itemize} \item For producer items in the control group, get their positions from the control counterfactual ranking $\ranker_0$. \item For producer items in the treatment group, get their positions from the treatment counterfactual ranking $\ranker_1$. \item For the rest of producer items that are neither in the treatment nor control groups, get their positions from either $\ranker_0$, $\ranker_1$ or another ranker, but these producer items would not be included in the treatment v.s. control comparison of the experiment. \end{itemize}